Woutitit/woutitit.github.io/analysis/documents/small-analysis.md

 https://www.youtube.com/watch?v=oLBqmi0ot_g

 Checkout kick.
 Notice how it's punchy and clicky but rather short as again you don't need that if the bass/sub provides it (which ususally is the case).
-And kick 2 so yeah checkout his kick out again, it's a really punchy but short thing and uses kick 2 plugin like just hear 3:00 like u dont want long sub in there
+And kick 2 so yeah checkout his kick out again, it's a really punchy but short thing and uses kick 2 plugin like just hear 3:00 like u dont want long sub in there.
+Also checkout the kick in FL and see how long it is and how much sub and highs.

 alien weapon sample pack and snare layer occassqionally layered technique as i said 3:16